unified-hmi/remote-virtio-gpu/README.md

 export EGLWINSYS_DRM_KEYBOARD_DEV="/dev/input/rvgpu_keyboard"
 export EGLWINSYS_DRM_TOUCH_DEV="/dev/input/rvgpu_touch"
 export XDG_RUNTIME_DIR="/tmp"
-rvgpu-wlproxy -S wayland-rvgpu-0
+rvgpu-wlproxy -S wayland-rvgpu
 ```

-Alternatively, if you have Weston version 8.0.93 or higher, you can use it instead:
+Alternatively, if you have Weston version 8.0.93 or higher, you can use Weston as the Wayland server:

 ```
 export XDG_RUNTIME_DIR=/tmp
-weston --backend drm-backend.so --drm-device=<your cardX> --seat=seat_virtual  -S wayland-rvgpu-0
+weston --backend drm-backend.so --drm-device=<your cardX> --seat=seat_virtual  -S wayland-rvgpu -i 0
 ```

+**Note:**
+The index specified in your setup can affect the naming of symbolic links for input devices and DRM devices generated by `rvgpu-proxy`.
+Ensure that the index matches your intended setup, especially when using multiple `rvgpu-proxy`.

 ### Launch Wayland Application

-After that `rvgpu-renderer` will display weston rendered and transferred
-via localhost by `rvgpu-proxy`.
-Now you can launch `glmark2-es2-wayland` or
-some other graphical application to verify that everything works.
+Once the wayland server is running, `rvgpu-renderer` will display the content rendered by the wayland server, which is transferred via `rvgpu-proxy` over localhost.
+You can then launch wayland applications like `glmark2-es2-wayland` to verify that everything is functioning correctly.

 ```
 sudo apt install glmark2-es2-wayland export XDG_RUNTIME_DIR=/tmp
-export WAYLAND_DISPLAY=wayland-rvgpu-0
+export WAYLAND_DISPLAY=wayland-rvgpu
 glmark2-es2-wayland -s 1280x720
 ```